DiamondLightSource/blueapi/docs/tutorials/run-bus.md

 ```

 The server should print a connection message to the console.
 If there is an error, it will print an error message instead.
-There is an example STOMP config present in `src/script/stomp_config.yml`
+When checking out the repository, there is an example STOMP config present in `src/script/stomp_config.yml`